Certificates in a Key Vault

 Annotated Example

-1. The certificate used to validate connections to the Elastic server.
-It is retrieved from the vault by downloading the certificate elastic-stack-ca.
+1. The certificate to validate connections to the Elastic server.
+It's retrieved from the vault by downloading the certificate elastic-stack-ca.

 2. The certificate password is not needed as it's managed by the vault.

-3. The elastic user password is retrieved from the vault by downloading the secret elasticPassword.
+3. The elastic user password comes from the vault by downloading the secret elasticPassword.

-4. The certificate to encrypt HTTPS connections to the API endpoint is retrieved from the vault by downloading the certificate elastic-certificates.
+4. The certificate to encrypt HTTPS connections to the API endpoint comes from the vault by downloading the elastic-certificates.

-5. The system secret is retrieved from the vault by downloading the secret systemSecret.
+5. The system secret comes from the vault by downloading the systemSecret.

-6. The vault configuration section.
-This uses the AzureKeyVault plugin to access a vault at https://pandora.vault.azure.net/.
+6. The vault configuration uses the AzureKeyVault plugin to access a vault at https://pandora.vault.azure.net/.

 {